Distance from the city of Corfu

 History of region

-During the winter time the residents are about 1000 people.
-In contrast to winter time, during the summer time the residents are about 4000 people including visitors.
+During the winter time there are 60 residents.
+In contrast to winter time the residents are about 4000 people during the summer time including visitors.

 Employment of population before and after the touristic development